- 100% No Win No Fee

 In Australia, time limits apply for superannuation death benefit claims, but, as with any legal matter, you should start immediately.
 Please be aware that some superannuation fund members will have a binding death benefit nomination, which means they have designated a beneficiary.

 However, when there is no nominee or a non-binding nomination, the superannuation trustee can decide who is dependent, split up the account or hand it over to the deceased estate.
-For this reason, you need an experienced death benefit claim lawyer representing your interests.
+For this reason, you need an experienced insurance claim lawyer representing your interests.

 Common Reasons for Denied Claims